benmfaul/XRTB/README.md

 MAKE YOUR LOCAL CONFIGURATION FILES
 =============================================
-RTB4FREE has two configuration files.
+RTB4FREE has three configuration files.
+The log4j.properties file controls the logging of the application.
 The sample database is called "database.json" which is used to initialize the Aerospike database, or, if not using Aerospike, to act as the database for a stand a lone bidder.
 The second configuration file is Campaigns/payday.json which sets up the operational parameters for your bidder.
 Neither of these files exist after you do the GIT clone (or subsequent GIT pull).
 You need to make these two